Domain Verification will allow you to send from any email address on a particular domain. For example, once you have verified

 mydomain.com, you can send emails using the Postmark platform with any @mydomain.com email address.
 This feature is especially useful if you send from a large amount of email addresses in a single domain or send email on behalf of your customers.

 Adding and Verifying a New Domain

 Sender Signatures tab.
-Click ‘Add New Domain or Signature’
+Click ‘Add Domain or Signature’

-Click ‘Add & Verify Domain’
+Click ‘Add Domain’

-Add the DKIM and SPF records as type TXT to your DNS, with the Host/Domain/TXT Values that were generated.
-Once the DKIM record is added, we will check for it in your DNS every five minutes.
+Verify.
 It can take up to 48 hours for the DNS changes to propagate, so it can be a little while before DKIM shows as verified in Postmark.
+After DKIM is verified, you can immediately begin sending from any email address on the domain.

 Add Domain Verification for an Existing Sender Signature